Scott Skiles

-Scott Allen Skiles Sr. (born March 5, 1964) is an American former basketball coach and player.
-He coached the Phoenix Suns, Chicago Bulls, Milwaukee Bucks and Orlando Magic.
-A first-round draft pick out of Michigan State University, Skiles played ten seasons as a point guard in the NBA.
-He holds the NBA record for assists in one game with 30, set in his fifth season in the league and second with Orlando, in which he also earned the 1990-91 NBA Most Improved Player Award.
+Scott Allen Skiles Sr. (born March 5, 1964) is an American former professional basketball coach and player.
+A first-round draft pick from the Michigan State Spartans, Skiles played ten seasons as a point guard in the National Basketball Association (NBA).
+He holds the NBA record for assists in one game with 30, set with the Orlando Magic during a December game in the 1990–1991 season.
+After that season, he earned the NBA Most Improved Player Award.
+Skiles also played in the NBA for the Milwaukee Bucks, Indiana Pacers, Washington Bullets and Philadelphia 76ers before he finished his playing career with PAOK Thessaloniki of Greece in 1997.
+He became a coach after his playing retirement and was the head coach for the Phoenix Suns, Chicago Bulls, Milwaukee Bucks and Orlando Magic.